-Christian Appalachian Project (CAP) AmeriCorps members commit to direct Service, intentional Community, and Spirituality/reflection in Appalachian Kentucky.
-Caseworkers provide short-term emergency assistance, including food, utility assistance, household goods, and clothing.
+Christian Appalachian Project (CAP) AmeriCorps Caseworkers provide short-term emergency assistance, including food, utility assistance, household goods, and clothing.
 Family Advocacy caseworkers are often a participant’s first contact with Christian Appalachian Project—they assess the needs, provide any necessary short-term assistance, and make appropriate referrals to other CAP programs or community agencies.
-In addition to the responsibilities above, this volunteer may take applications for CAP’s Housing program.
+In addition to the responsibilities above, this volunteer takes applications for CAP’s Housing program.

 GED/High School Diploma